Welcome to Luxembourg!

 Balancing a border:

-We are still on the Mozel (Mosel, Moselle, Moezel) river and we are heading down stream, heading towards Koblenz, where we will join the Rhine river to get back to The Netherlands.
-But first, Luxemburg!
+We are still on the Moezel (Mosel, Moselle, Moezel) river and we are heading downstream Travelling in the direction of the river's current, toward the sea.
+On the Mosel, this means heading toward Koblenz where the river joins the Rhine. , heading towards Koblenz, where we will join the Rhine river to get back to The Netherlands.
+But first, Luxembourg!

 Notice!
 Important information regarding boating in Luxembourg